ppetrovtv/pine_script_docs/source/Context_switching_the_security_function.rst

 .. _requesting_data_of_a_lower_timeframe:

-Requesting Data of a Lower Timeframe
+Requesting data of a lower timeframe
 ------------------------------------

 It's not recommended to request data of a timeframe *lower* that the current chart timeframe